DanHodges/TheologicalDictionary/Lord.md

 # Lord
-Definition of Lord coming soon.
+The definition of Lord is coming soon!